What are the 3 Credit Bureaus for Business All About?

 You get (among other information):

 This is Experian’s most comprehensive plan.
 Along with everything above, you also get credit limit recommendations.
 Get reports on 30 businesses per month.
-As of the third quarter of 2021, this subscription costs $1,495 per year.

 This is Experian’s snapshot view of a business credit file.
 Use this report to verify that a new business is in their National Business Database.
 This brief summary report provides any available information on a business’s registration information.
 This is even for businesses that don’t yet have an Experian business credit score.

 It isn’t much of a monitoring product; it’s more to make sure a business is in Experian’s records.
-As of the third quarter of 2021, this report costs less than $20.

 If your search shows that Equifax has a record of your business, pull your Equifax reports and scores.
 See if you have trades reporting.
 Equifax can have an established report and score for you even if you have no trade lines reporting.

 This is especially true if you have some type of public record out there, like a bankruptcy, lien, or lawsuit.
 In this case, access your Equifax company report and score even with 0 trades reporting.
+Check for errors—even if they have correct personal credit info on you, they might not have it on your company.

 The company gets data from a data sharing agreement with the Small Business Exchange.
-They also use net 30 type industry trade credit information.
+They also use net 30 type industry trade credit data.
 They also get data from various suppliers of products and services to businesses on an invoice basis.
 Equifax combines financial data with industry trade credit data.

 Equifax Business Credit Reports include: